RuDevOfficial/SimpleBT/README.md

 Ticking is an essential part of this model, and every time the behavior ticks (updates) it has to return 1 of 3 states: Success, Failure or Running.

-For further information you can read *Michele Colledanchise and Petter ¨Ogren"'s Behavior Trees in Robotics and AI An Introduction* here: https://arxiv.org/pdf/1709.00084
+For further information you can read *Michele Colledanchise and Petter Ögren's Behavior Trees in Robotics and AI An Introduction* here: https://arxiv.org/pdf/1709.00084
 ## How to Install the Package

-Head over the "releases" section and download the unity package.
-Open your Unity 6 project and then open the package, select all files and import.
+1. Head over the "releases" section and download the unity package.
+2. Open your Unity 6 project and then open the package
+3. Select all files and import.

 ## Creating a Behavior